rabix/benten/Readme.md

 # Tips and Tricks

-Benten attaches onto your regular text editor and offers help by way of autocompletions and document validations, so most of its functionality is exposed naturally as you write the CWL, and a specialized tutorial is not necessary, but some helpful [tips and tricks](docs/tips.md) are listed in this page.
+Benten attaches onto your regular text editor and offers help by way of auto-completions and document validations, so most of its functionality is exposed naturally via the editor's regular UI, and a specialized tutorial is not necessary, but some helpful [tips and tricks](docs/tips.md) are listed in this page.